Equestrian statue of Caesar Rodney

-Statue of Caesar Rodney in Wilmington, Delaware, U.S.
+Statue of Caesar Rodney in Washington, D.C.

-A statue of Caesar Rodney was installed in Wilmington, Delaware, United States.
-The statue was erected in Rodney Square in downtown Wilmington on July 4, 1923.
+A statue of Founding Father Caesar Rodney, in Freedom Plaza in Washington, D.C., was initially installed in Wilmington, Delaware, in Rodney Square on July 4, 1923.
 It was designed by New York sculptor James Edward Kelly.
 The Gorham Company in Rhode Island cast the statue and its two bronze plaques.
-The memorial was removed in June 2020 at a cost of $33,561.80.
-It is currently being stored in Swedesboro, NJ, in a private storage facility, at a cost of $100.00 per month.
-Its plans for future display are currently unclear, and its removal has generated controversy.
+The statue was removed from public view during the George Floyd protests in 2020.
+In May 2026, the statue was relocated to Freedom Plaza.

 Description

 Bronze plaques are affixed to the northwest and southeast sides of the statue's pedestal.
-One depicts Thomas McKean greeting Rodney in Philadelphia; the other, Rodney casting the deciding vote in favor of American independence.
+One depicts Thomas McKean greeting Rodney in Philadelphia; the other, Rodney casting the deciding vote of the Lee Resolution in favor of American independence.
 On top of the pedestal Rodney sits astride his horse, which is in full gallop with its front feet in the air, the majority of the statue's weight on the horse's hind legs.
 To balance the statue, Kelly heavily weighted the horse's tail and positioned Rodney upright and toward the rear of the horse.